 The takeaway

-Great landing pages will delight your customers and increase earnings for your ecommerce online store.
+Great landing pages will delight your customers and increase revenue for your ecommerce online store.

 With these examples, tips, and best practices, you’re equipped to create an amazing customer experience for your website visitors.